Best Things To Do in Grenada

 Sulfur Springs

 One of the remnants of the islands volcanism is the Sulfur Springs, far from St. George’s on the north corner.
-Here, a natural spring flows through sulfur deposits, creating mud pools they the locals say is excellent for your skin.
+Here, a natural spring flows through sulfur deposits, creating mud pools the locals say is excellent for your skin.
 I’m going to be honest, I kind of get the ick from mud, and I especially don’t like bathing in water where I can’t even see my own feet.
 I was pretty hesitant but this is right up Yemisi’s alley, so we decided to go for it.

 After entering the area there were several people offering full spa treatments.
 You can just get in the pools without paying, but Yemisi wanted us to get the full package.
 We ended up going to The Earth Spa, who has a shack towards the back where you can change into swimwear.
 She mixed up a sand, sulfur, and mud mixture, and they slathered it all over our skin.
 Then they sent us out into the hot sun to bake and let the mud dry.
 Apparently, the mud hydrates and soothes the skin, and it felt cooling in the sun.
 After it dried, she aggressively scrubbed it into our skin, exfoliating our pores.